gabriel-suau/shallow-water-equations-solver-ter/README.md

 Work in progress...

-The code will be validated by comparing the numerical results with experimental data.
+The code will be validated with test cases and experimental data.

 ## Credits